Skip to main content

 You can start in two ways:

-• Click the suggestion button: Click “Create Research Context” button in the empty state
+• Click the suggestion button: Click “Create Research Context” in the empty state

-• Type a message: Ask the AI to create a research context brief.
+• Type a message: Ask the assistant to create a research context brief.
 For example:

 • “Create a research context brief for my project”